markoux/hackathonFlutter/README.md

 * Sex: The gender of the user.
 Available options: Male/Female (ONLY!).
 * Language: The user's preferred language.

-TODO connected accounts
+The user can connect his available social media accounts, to increase post visibility and possibly interact with the posts in the future.

-#### Development
+### Development

 User's development preferences:

-* Level 1-10: The user's idea of the level of his skills as a Flutter developer.
-This option will affect the weight of the shown information, like for example, if a developer is new to Flutter and believes is a "level 2", there is no reason to flood him with "level 10" tutorials suggestions, but rather mainly show +-3 of his selected level.
+* Level 1-3: The user's idea of the level of his skills as a Flutter developer, "Easy", "Medium", "Hard".
 * Interested OS: A group of checkboxes (Android, IOS, Web), for the user to select, into which OS specific information he is more interested.

 ## Functionalities

-The available functionalities on the views.
+The available functionalities on the views:

 ### Sorting